 Green Undhiyu anyone?
 Undhiyu is a very traditional Gujarati mix vegetable curry, bursting with flavours, made during festival or special occasion like weddings, engagements, birthdays, etc. No Gujarati wedding is complete without this dish.
-In India, it’s mostly made during winter season when all the veggies are available in plenty.
+In India, it’s mostly cooked during winter season when all the veggies are available in plenty.
 There are many specialty vegetables goes into this dish.
 In Canada, I find some of these vegetables in frozen section of Indian grocery store so I try to make during summer when I get fresh small eggplant and some other veggies available easily in grocery store.
 We make green colour undhiyu with all the green spices and herbs or red undhiyu which has red chili powder.
 I personally love green colour undhiyu.
 This is one of my most favourite vegetable curry.
 Even though we are family of three, I will make this curry which can feed up to 10-12 people so it will last us for 3-4 days…lol.
 Now you can imagine how much my family love this dish!!!

 I have tried making undhiyu in the past using pressure cooker but I found the veggies are cooked more than I like.
 I also saw other recipes where they fry all the vegetables before mixing with spices…..not something I like to do!
 So this time I decided to try different method where I don’t need to fry but I also did not want to cook in pressure cooker.
 The result was so amazing that I finally decided to write this recipe.